mfil/pledgenplay/README.md

 Malicious audio files are probably not the thing you're most worried about.
 I'm writing this to get some practice with privilege separation and unit testing.
-Nevertheless, I hope to make this a functional music player some day.
-So far, it can decode the FLAC format to WAVE and raw audio data.
+Nevertheless, I hope to make this a (more or less) functional music player some day.
+So far, it can decode or play back a single file in the FLAC format.